WeblateOrg/weblate/docs/admin/install/docker.rst

    .. versionadded:: 4.8.1

    The lifetime of a database connection, as an integer of seconds.
-Use 0 to close database connections at the end of each request (this is the default behavior).
+Use 0 to close database connections at the end of each request.

+   .. versionchanged:: 5.1

+      The default behavior is to have unlimited persistent database connections.

    Enabling connection persistence will typically, cause more open connection to the database.
 Please adjust your database configuration prior enabling.